AnthonySteele/anthonysteele.github.io/NancyWebServicePatterns2.md

 You are of course still welcome to to cut, paste and use it "as is" or to alter it; or just take the idea and implement something similar to meet your own requirements.

-This is part two, [part one, "Simple Nancy patterns for web services" is here](./NancyWebServicePatterns).
+This is part two, [part one, "Simple patterns for web services in Nancy" is here](./NancyWebServicePatterns).

 ## Original text of part 2